Wishmaster117/TrinityCore-SQL-Teleporter/README.md

+This is a NPC teleporter entirely based on SQL!
-This is Rochet2 sql teleporter script ported to TrinityCore Master branch
+This is based upon the excellent work from Rochet2 and ported to TrinityCore Master branche by me.

 1) Adjust the following variables according to your needs.

 @ENTRY          := 9000000,